Minute to win it games for kids make for instant fun

 21. Card Ninja

 Tweens and teens will get a giggle out of this minute to win it game.
 Slice a watermelon in half, securing it on a table or other flat surface.
 Give the kids cards to throw (kind of like throwing stars).
-Whoever gets the most cards into the melon in one minute wins.
+Whoever gets the most cards into the melon in one-minute wins.
+Chica Circle has more details.

 22. Puddle Jumper